Prototype Strategies: When to 3D Print vs. Machine

 Common Mistake: Specifying the same tight tolerance on all dimensions.
 This can increase costs 300-500% without improving functionality.
 Be strategic about where precision matters.

-Problem: Parts won't assemble despite being "in tolerance"
+Problem: Parts won't assemble despite being "in tolerance" Solutions:

-Problem: Assemblies are too loose in service
+Problem: Assemblies are too loose in service Solutions:

 Pro Tip: When troubleshooting fit problems, measure both parts and calculate the actual clearance or interference.
 Often, the issue isn't the individual parts but their interaction.